fe-dagostino/The-Magicians/copy-elision/README.md

 In this second test we are going to use a fixed number of `items`, and more specifically we are pushing only one single item in the vector, but this time we will increate number of calls to the function.

-First iteration perform `10 Milion calls`, second iteration `20 Milion calls` and so on up to `100 Milion calls`.
+First iteration perform `10 Million calls`, second iteration `20 Million calls` and so on up to `100 Million calls`.

 In this test we add also `Reference + Create` and for that we discussed in the first part of this article, we are expeting a perfect match with `RVO/NRVO` timing.